 1. Avoid ordering grommet tops, tab tops or rod pocket style custom curtains because the styling of these heading types does not allow for complete light-control.
 Consider ordering pinch pleat styles or pencil pleat curtains instead with our blackout lining for best results.

-4. Last but not the least, use our all-time favorite hook and eye hack.
+3. Last but not the least, use our all-time favorite hook and eye hack.
 We recommend this not just for our blackout curtains, but for all our custom drapes to give you a more professional look.
 All you need is a hook and eye installed on the sides of the curtain wall underneath your drapery rod/pole.
 It should be screwed in where the last pleat hook is.
-Handy reference images below, credited to the very talented Seng Nickerson from www.sengerson.com.
+Handy reference images are available on this blog post here (see section titled 'Drapery Returns') from blogger Seng Nickerson.